Philip Morris USA: Creation

-The company's namesake Philip Morris was born in Whitechapel, United Kingdom in 1835, the son of a recent immigrant from Germany who had taken the name Bernard Morris.
+The company's namesake Philip Morris was born in Whitechapel, London in 1835, the son of a recent immigrant from Germany who had taken the name Bernard Morris.
 In 1847, the family opened a shop in London.
 Philip Morris cigarettes were first made in 1854, known as "Philip Morris English Ovals," a non-filter brand of oval-shaped cigarettes that were manufactured in very limited quantities until discontinuation in 2017.

 Early years

 In 1902, Philip Morris & Co.
 Ltd. was incorporated in New York City.
 George J. Whelan bought the American division of the company in 1919 and created Philip Morris & Co.
 Ltd., Inc., along with fellow shareholders Reuben M. Ellis and Leonard B. McKitterick.

 In 1929, the company made its first cigarettes in Richmond, Virginia, using an existing factory the company purchased.
 In 1933, this factory was racially integrated more than 30 years before the law required it.
 In 1938, the company offered preferred stock to ordinary buyers.